 While you don’t have to follow just one of the different types, it’s important that you pick something and make it consistent.
 Whether it’s the information that you cover, how you cover it, or something else, pick something and keep it consistent.

 If you are hosting a podcast specifically for your fitness business, then you want to make sure that it follows the branding of your business.

 Here, there are really two things you want to focus on.
-The podcast episode covers and the description of the podcast.
+The podcast episode covers the description of the podcast.
 The one thing that you want across the board for pretty much everything is consistency.
-Define a template for what your podcast covers will look like, how it will convey the topic of the podcast visually, and use it for every single episode.
+Define a template for what your podcast covers will look like, and how it will convey the topic of the podcast visually, and use it for every single episode.